nautsio/workshop-docker-coreos-and-consul/markdown/Installation.md

 !SLIDE
-## Hands-on: checkout the Consul Console
+# Hands-on: checkout Consul UI

 !SUB
+## Consul UI
 ![consul-console](images/consul-console.png)

-* the consul console is listening on port 8500 on each machine
+* the Consul UI is listening on port 8500 on each machine
 * setup a tunnel and navigate to http://localhost:8500
 * how many instances of the consul-dns service do you see running?